chris-bc/wendigo/README.md

 * [ ] CoD menu option is meaningless for WiFi, and WiFi devices have their own attributes useful to display.
 Cater for these differences when populating wendigo_scene_device_list.
 * [ ] Add WiFi scan options to scan for just AP or STA devices
+* [ ] When scanning is active device packets and scanning status or poll requests can be interleaved.
+Currently malformed device packets are simply dropped.
+Implement packet queueing on ESP32 to ensure sequential transmission.
 * [X] Combined Bluetooth packet for BT Classic and LE devices
 * [X] Combined Bluetooth data model for Flipper
 * [X] BT Classic and LE device transmission from ESP32 to Flipper